andyavos/Trigo/README.md

 # Trigo

-A simple app for finding nearby triangulation stations within a chosen radius on Google Maps, using your current location.
+**A simple app for finding nearby triangulation stations within a chosen radius on Google Maps, using your current location.**

-The data currently used for this from Lonewalker's database: https://lonewalker.net/trigtable.php - I've not tested the correctness of this database, and it should be treated as such (see the disclaimer on that page).

 ## Setup